wang-edward/wang-edward.github.io/_posts/2022-04-09-box-(OP-1-Clone).md

 A big thing that I have to think about when writing the framework is making it easy for others to build their own plugins (+ gui).

-For the teensy-juno and a lot of other hardware + software projects my code has been absolutely atrocious, a big reason being that once you upload the code nobody can really see it anymore.
+For the teensy-juno and a lot of other hardware + software projects my code has been absolutely atrocious, a big reason being that once you flash the code nobody can really see it anymore.

 Also Robotics Team at uWaterloo in 1st sem improved my c++ A LOT, really thankful for the experience.